 On Sunday mornings, a group of friends would often gather at our flat for brunch.
 Allen loved to entertain.
 One Sunday, Billy Reid, table tennis star and historian of the lineage of the hip, brought a friend with him, Halima Akhtar, aka Halima Bunnell.
 We were looking at some of the photos from our camera adventures on the streets when Halima started telling us how she had been working in the ethnic festivals on the waterfront, selling astrology charts and reading palms.
 She had done very well and was thinking about working some county fairs.
 She talked about how much money we could make with this camera by taking it to the ethnic festivals and county fairs.
 Allen listened intently.
 Years earlier, he had worked with circuses and what she was saying interested him.
 “You could dress them up in antique clothing.
 You’d have lines of people with this camera.”
 They were both drinking vodka and talking excitedly.

 Born in India, Halima’s father owned a perfume factory in downtown Detroit; her mother was born in the hills of West Virginia.
 These two ethnicities combined to create her unusual beauty.
-She almost looked as if she could be Native American, maybe Apache.
+She sometimes looked as if she could be Native American, maybe Apache.
 Her parents were already separated by the time we met, and she was living in a flat on the Eastside of Detroit with her father and her teenage daughter.
 Halima had divorced several years before we met.
 I search for her husband, the artist Dick Bunnell, on line and find an article in the Detroit Free Press in 1959 with the headline: “Beatniks?
 Not Us, They Say.”
 They must have been married then.

 “You can make a fortune so fast,” Halima said, looking at the photos.
 “They really look like tintypes.”
 She had long dark hair and talked animatedly with a robust laugh.
 By the look on Allen’s face, I could see that he was getting hyped up about this possible adventure.